salesHunter.iopricingB2B data

 Waterfall enrichmentNoYes (15+ providers)

-Cold email campaignsYes (built-in)No (use Lemlist, Instantly)
+Cold email campaignsYes (built-in)No (pair with Lemlist, Instantly)

 ICP scoringNoYes